ServiceStack/ServiceStack.OrmLite/README.md

 # Introduction

 OrmLite is a set of light-weight C# extension methods around `System.Data.*` interfaces which is designed to persist POCO classes with a minimal amount of intrusion and configuration.
-Another Orm with similar goals is [sqlite-net](http://code.google.com/p/sqlite-net/).
+Another Orm with similar goals is [sqlite-net](https://github.com/praeclarum/sqlite-net) by Frank Krueger.

 OrmLite was designed with a focus on the core objectives: